ayenzky/webriqpage-lanarkshirechamber/news/legend-in-your-own-lunchtime.md

 If you’ve ever struggled to get business, wondered how you can reach more people, and wasted money on advertising that didn’t work, we’re here to help you become A MARKETING ROCKSTAR!

+You can also visit [Legend](http://thescottishspeechcoach.co.uk/legend/) for more information about this event.